Christmas Team Building Activities to Build Morale and Fun at Work

 Between you and I, Christmas games for small groups can end up seeming really hokey.
 Your team will likely have a better time if you do a fun outing instead.
 However, there are a few games that make holiday parties more fun.

 One of the best Christmas party games is the white elephant gift exchange — also known as Dirty Santa.
 Basically, everyone brings a wrapped gift within a predetermined price range.
 Each person chooses a gift to open.
-The order that participants get to choose their gift could be drawn out of a hat or based on seniority with the company.
+You can do a hat drawing or use seniority for the order that your team picks the gifts.
 As each person opens a gift, the person can keep the gift or trade the gift with another team member who has already unwrapped a gift.
 (The last person to open a gift has a distinct advantage.)

 Organize your team around a single table.
 Give one the Saran Wrap ball and another a pair of dice.
 The person with the ball gets to unwrap the ball as fast as possible until the other person rolls doubles.
-When the dice both match (doubles,) the plastic wrap ball and the dice each get passed to the next person.
+When the doubles are rolled, the plastic wrap ball and the dice get passed to the next person.
 The game ends when all the items are unwrapped.

 Christmas Team Building Activities for a Larger Team,

 When you organize activities for large groups, you might consider hiring a professional host.
-Yes, everything that I mentioned for the smaller groups still applies.
-For instance, simple is usually better.
+Keep in mind, everything that I mentioned for the smaller groups still applies.
+For instance, simpler is usually better.
 Outings can be a fun way to get your team to interact in a more fun or personal way.
-And, of course, forcing a holiday game on the entire group can seem cheese if not organized well.

 However, the bigger your group gets, the more difficult organizing the activities will become.
-So a little professional help can go a long way.
-They can keep you from forgetting important details or making costly mistakes.
-The main thing that you want to remember though is that the perfect game for a small group can absolutely backfire with a large group.
+A little professional help can go a long way to prevent forgetting important details or making costly mistakes.
+The main thing that you want to remember is that the perfect game for a small group can absolutely backfire with a large group.

 With all that being said, though, these ideas are time-tested and work very well for larger groups!